 David is the Chief Operating Officer at Amaze.
 He has a background in not-for-profit, government, education, health and community service delivery, and prior to joining Amaze, was the Director of Family Services at the Royal Children’s Hospital, Melbourne.
 He also has previous experience as a University Lecturer, and currently volunteers his time on a number of boards and committees.
 He has undergraduate and postgraduate degrees in education and an MBA.

-Alex is responsible for supporting inclusive, autism positive work and educational environments for autistic individuals.
+Alex is responsible for supporting autism inclusive work and educational environments for Autistic individuals.
 Her career has crossed three continents, spanning higher education, organisational learning and leadership development.
 Before joining Amaze, Alex was the Strategic Learning Advisor: Organisational Learning at Melbourne Business School where she led projects to understand how the needs of various stakeholders are shifting as organisations adapt to a new world of work.
-She is passionate about developing innovative solutions that create impact and motivate change, and has a wealth of experience working with senior business leaders to realise their aspirations for a thriving organisation.